 I wish that there were more people reading this article.
-These days, it almost feels like the very idea of raising a boy child to be a gentleman is outdated.
+These days, it almost feels like the very idea of raising a son to be a gentleman is outdated.

-There is a lot of focus these days about bringing up our girls to be strong and confident, and to teach our boys to respect women’s boundaries.
+There is a strong focus these days about bringing up our daughters to be strong and confident, and to teach our sons to respect women’s boundaries.

-But a lot has fallen off, I think, as far as respect and manners overall, for both girls and boys.
+But a lot has fallen off, I think, as far as teaching respect and manners overall, for both daughters and sons.

-There is a lot of time spent on screens and phones, and that time has to come from somewhere.
-Unfortunately, a lot of the time now spent on phones used to be spent talking to parents or spending time with other adults who would and could teach children about respect.
+There is a lot of time spent on screens and phones, and those minutes have to come from somewhere.
+Unfortunately, a lot of teaching time may now spent on phones instead of talking to parents or spending time with other adults who would and could teach boys about respect.

 First, to get started, what is a gentleman and how should he act?

-To get started, the first thing you actually have to do is decide what a gentleman should act like.
+To get started, the first thing you actually have to do is decide what a gentleman would act like in real life.
 This is not something that is the same across the board.
-To some degree, gentlemanly behavior is going to vary depending upon the age, race, socioeconomic status, background, education, and experience of the person you ask.
+To some degree, gentlemanly behavior varies depending upon the age, race, socioeconomic status, background, education, and experience of the person you ask.

-If you are a parent (mother or father), start this exercise by thinking of times when you came across someone and you were impressed by their gentlemanly behavior.
+If you are a parent (mother or father of boys), start this exercise by thinking of times when you came across someone and you were impressed by their gentlemanly behavior.
 Was it politeness that struck you?
 Chivalry?
 Manners?
 Hard work?
 Confidence?

-This is a list that will grow and change over time.
-But here are some ideas for places to start, as example of how a gentleman might act:
+This is a list that may grow and change as the years pass.
+But here are some ideas that may help you start building your own list, as examples of how a gentleman might act:

 - A gentleman says “please” and “thank you” without prompting by an adult.